jayshah2005/GastoCalc/README.md

 ### Global Variables (contextAPI/globalVariables.js)

 We create a new context for passing the updated category list to all components.
 These categories are fetched using the getCategory function (function/categoriesFetcher).
 In the end, we have a global variable, categories, which can be accessed throughout the app.
+Similarly, a global variable is also used for the currency being used in the app.

 ## Expense Screen (screens/expenses.js)